Janet Sobel: Effect of inspiration

 Her belief in the ethics of self-realization in a democracy led to Sobel's encounter with philosopher John Dewey.
-Dewey championed Sobel by writing about her in a catalogue statement at the Puma Gallery in New York in 1944.
-In this catalogue he states:
+Dewey championed Sobel by writing about her in a catalogue statement at the Puma Gallery in New York in 1944:

 Her work is extraordinarily free from inventiveness and from self-consciousness and pretense.
 One can believe that to an unusual degree her forms and colors well up from a subconsciousness that is richly stored with sensitive impressions received directly from contact with nature, impressions which have been reorganized in figures in which color and form are happily wed.

-Sobel used music for inspiration and stimulation of her feelings into her canvas.
+Sobel listened to music while she painted for inspiration and stimulation.
+"There was a radio in each of the four rooms of her Brighton Beach apartment, and they played Janet's favorite songs.
+The music helped to put her in a trance where, armed with a brush, she could discover more and more secret rooms in her subconscious."
 Sobel's works exemplify the tendency to fill up every empty space, sometimes interpreted as horror vacui.
 She often depicted her feelings through past experiences.
 Her depiction of soldiers with cannons and imperial armies, as well as traditional Jewish families, reflected the experiences of her childhood.
 Her figures often demonstrated the time of the Holocaust, where she relived the trauma of her youth.
 Overcoming those youthful traumas, Sobel found a safe realm for her imagination through art.

 Effect of art critics

+Sobel's painting Milky Way (owned by the MoMa) was created in 1945, two years before Jackson Pollock began experimenting with drip painting.
+Clement Greenberg, an art authority during Sobel's time, writing on avant-garde painting, mentioned that Jackson Pollock had noticed Janet Sobel's painting in the 1940s.
+Pollock "'admitted that these pictures had made an impression on him'".

-An art authority during Sobel's time, Clement Greenberg, wrote on avant-garde painting.
-Although he had not addressed her during the three years her professional works circulated in New York galleries, he eventually positioned "Sobel as a forerunner of Abstract Expressionism".
+In his essay "'American-Type' Painting", first published in 1955, Greenberg cited Sobel's works as the first instance of all-over painting he had seen.
+Although he didn't acknowledge her during the three years her professional works circulated in New York galleries, he eventually positioned "Sobel as a forerunner of Abstract Expressionism".
 Generally, he only framed Sobel's work relative to Abstract Expressionism or to Pollock, and especially in relation to Pollock's career.
-He consistently described Sobel's work as inferior to that of Pollock by characterizing it as "'primitive'" and that of a "'housewife'".
-In certain circles, the effect of his influence was a failure of recognition of her work during her career.
+Greenberg consistently described Sobel's work as inferior to that of Pollock by characterizing it as "'primitive'" and that of a "'housewife'".
+Her paintings were characterized as belonging to "the realms of surrealism and primitivism."

-Nonetheless, Peggy Guggenheim included Sobel's work in her The Art of This Century Gallery in 1946, and the influence of her work has been recognized by the artists who were touted highly in critiques by Greenberg.

-Sobel also presented a solo show at The Art of This Century Gallery, the brochure for the show was written by Sidney Janis.

-As described, some of her work is related to the so-called "drip paintings" of Jackson Pollock, who "'admitted that these pictures had made an impression on him'".
-By the time Sobel's work was seen in 1946 by Pollock and Greenberg, Pollock had already produced several works using the pouring technique.
-In his essay "'American-Type' Painting", first published in 1955, the critic cited Sobel's works as the first instance of all-over painting he had seen, but attributed the style to appropriated female nature rather than to artistic creativity.
-Greenberg went on to say that her art evolved from recognizable figures to a more abstract style of paint dripping.